Are Poodles Smart

-One of the most common questions I hear is “Are poodles smart dogs?”
+One of the most common questions I hear is, “Are poodles smart dogs?”
 In my experience with two toy poodles that were family members, I believe I know the answer.
-No only are poodles very intelligent, they are also mind readers.
+Not only are poodles very intelligent, but they are also mind readers.

-Poodles are one of the smartest dog breeds.
-They are easy to train and so do very well in agility competition where their intelligence is a definite advantage.
-The only dog breed that may be as smart as the poodle is the Border Collie.
+Poodles are one of the most intelligent dog breeds.
+They are easy to train and do very well in agility competitions, where their intelligence is a definite advantage.
+The Border Collie is the only dog breed that may be as smart as the Poodle.

 Poodles Come In Different Sizes

-The American Kennel Club (AKC) recognizes 3 different sizes of Poodles: toy, miniature, and standard.
+The American Kennel Club (AKC) recognizes three different Poodles sizes: toy, miniature, and standard.
 They are the same breed, the difference being how tall they are.
-The smallest or toy poodle is 10 inches or under at the shoulder; the miniature poodle is between 10 to 15 inches; and the standard poodle is over 15 inches tall.
+The smallest, or toy Poodle is 10 inches or under at the shoulder; the miniature Poodle is between 10 to 15 inches, and the standard Poodle is over 15 inches tall.

 All three size poodles have the same body proportions.
-If you enlarge a photo of a toy poodle, you will have a photo of either a miniature or standard poodle.
+If you enlarge a toy poodle photo, you will have a photo of either a miniature or a standard Poodle.
 The breed standards for dog shows are also the same.
-You can review the AKC breeds standards HERE.
+You can review the AKC breed standards HERE.

-The toy poodle can weighs as little as 4 pounds, while the standard poodle can tip the scales at an impressive 70 pounds!
+The toy poodle can weigh as little as 4 pounds, while the standard Poodle can tip the scales at an impressive 70 pounds!

-Not only do Poodles come in different sizes, they also come in many colors.
-Either black or white seems to be the most common color, but they also can be brown, blue, gray, silver, cafe au lait, silver beige, cream, apricot, and red just to name several.
-They can even be multi-colored but the AKC will only allow Poodles with solid color coats to compete in conformation contests.
+Not only do Poodles come in different sizes, but they also come in many colors.
+Either black or white seems to be the most common color, but they can also be brown, blue, gray, silver, cafe au lait, silver beige, cream, apricot, and red, to name a few.
+They can be multi-colored, but the AKC will only allow Poodles with solid color coats to compete in conformation contests.